 The forms we have you fill out allow your pet care provider to know who they’re caring for, what the pet looks like, what type of pets they are, if they take medicine and many other important things.

-Common questions we hear are, “Why do I need to fill out pet care forms?
+Common questions we hear during the initial consultation include, “Why do I need to fill out pet care forms?
 Can’t you just come in and take care of my cats?”

-In order to take care of the animals in our care appropriately, we have to have these forms filled out.
-There can be legal ramifications if we fail to care for your pets correctly.
+In order to take care of the animals in our care appropriately, we have to have specific information about your pets.

 Why Pet Care Forms?

 Because we take care of hundreds of animals, literally.

 The information contained on these forms allows us to know who eats what, when and where.
 They give us your emergency information and your veterinarian information.

 Here’s an example of a Pet Information Disclosure form that a client left for us recently…